Summer Art Program

 Weekly Themes & Descriptions:

-• July 6 – 9 : Creative Writing – Collage & Journaling
+WEEK 5 July 6 – 9 : Simple Sewing – Quilt Creations

 We kick off the program by diving headfirst into the exciting world of art!
 Using our studio’s huge library of books, students get to explore why art matters while discovering different genres, styles, and mediums.
 We’ll also take a fun, beginner-friendly tour through art history.
 Each student will pick an artwork that inspires them and use it as their creative spark for the week.